top of page

 Visit your Local Pharmacy

-Most Pharmacy’s offer free blood pressure checks as do Tesco Pharmacy (with over 350 Tesco stores with Pharmacy’s) this is your easiest solution to getting your blood pressure checked, without having to wait for a GP appointment.
+Most Pharmacy’s offer free blood pressure checks - this is the easiest solution to getting your blood pressure checked, without having to wait for a GP appointment.

 5 (1).png